Nandhini-Shanmuga/ai-task-manager-frontend/README.md

-AI Task Manager – Frontend
+## Task Management System –Frontend

 This is the frontend application for AI Task Manager, built using Angular 18.
 It provides task creation, dashboard analytics, AI task insights, and user authentication.